 Slower to thrive in wildflower ridge are the wild chicory plugs I pulled from the roadside on a trek back to the city.
 It’s a good thing I picked them when I did, this weekend they have all been cropped off.

 A member of the daisy family, the pretty cornflower blue blossoms of wild chicory are quite common along the roadsides here in Eastern Ontario.

 The chicory roots were only recently transplanted in my wildflower ridge though, so I may have to exercise some patience with them.

 Not so Wild Cultivars

 Mingling nicely with the wildflowers indigenous to this area (those mentioned above as well as daisies, vipers bugloss, milkweed, pink thistles, and achillea) are some not-so-wild, cultivars.
 These all love full sun conditions and are hardy to zone 3.
-Coneflowers, malva/mallow, yellow daisies, monarda, and even the recognizable leaves of a holly hock have sprouted from the seeds I collected and sewed over the past few seasons…
+Coneflowers, malva/mallow, yellow daisies, monarda, and even the recognizable leaves of a hollyhock have sprouted from the seeds I collected and sewn over the past few seasons…

 To keep our local bees and butterflies content and thriving, it is important to choose native wildflowers (ones that you see growing naturally in your area) for your gardens.